At a glance

 Like most of its competitors, eSmart Tax offers an accuracy guarantee.
 If you’re hit with an IRS tax penalty or interest charge due to an eSmart Tax miscalculation or software error, eSmart Tax reimburses you for them without limit.
 This guarantee doesn’t apply to state penalties or interest, however.

 eSmart Tax uses an interview-style tax preparation process.
 Your answers to a logical series of yes-or-no questions (such as “Do you own a home?”) are used to evaluate your tax situation and determine what you need to complete your return.

-Depending on how you answer these questions (and, therefore, the overall complexity of your tax situation), eSmart funnels you into one of four plans, each of which is offered at a specific price point and comes with a particular set of features and functions.
+Depending on how you answer these questions (and, therefore, the overall complexity of your tax situation), eSmart funnels you into one of three plans, each of which is offered at a specific price point and comes with a particular set of features and functions.
 If your return requires something that isn’t supported by your current plan (Schedule C filing, for example), you can upgrade at any time during the process.

 - Past-Year Importing and Storage.
 To speed up the filing process and reduce the likelihood of careless errors, eSmart allows you to import last year’s return and automatically overlay your current return’s fields with any information that hasn’t changed, such as your address and Social Security number. eSmart supports returns imported from its platform, plus any other online tax preparation platform.
 Note that you have to convert past returns to PDF format before importing them or the transfer won’t take.
 Also, eSmart Tax stores completed returns and previously imported returns for five years, a useful function for repeat users.